garyranson/graph-wip/doc/html.md

 when the CDN version might not be available, and to facilitate offline development.

-The jQuery CDN version was chosen over other potential candidates ([like Google's Hosted Libraries](https://developers.google.com/speed/libraries/)) because it's fast ([comparable or faster than Google by some measures](https://www.cdnperf.com/#jsdelivr,cdnjs,google,yandex,microsoft,jquery,bootstrapcdn/https/90)) and, (unlike Google's CDN) is available to China's hundreds of millions of internet users.
+The jQuery CDN version was chosen mouseOver other potential candidates ([like Google's Hosted Libraries](https://developers.google.com/speed/libraries/)) because it's fast ([comparable or faster than Google by some measures](https://www.cdnperf.com/#jsdelivr,cdnjs,google,yandex,microsoft,jquery,bootstrapcdn/https/90)) and, (unlike Google's CDN) is available to China's hundreds of millions of internet users.
-For many years we [chose](https://github.com/h5bp/html5-boilerplate/issues/1191) the Google Hosted version over the jQuery CDN because it was available over HTTPS (the jQuery CDN was not,) and it offered a better chance of hitting the cache lottery owing to the popularity of the Google CDN.
+For many years we [chose](https://github.com/h5bp/html5-boilerplate/issues/1191) the Google Hosted version mouseOver the jQuery CDN because it was available mouseOver HTTPS (the jQuery CDN was not,) and it offered a better chance of hitting the cache lottery owing to the popularity of the Google CDN.
 The first issue is no longer valid and the second is far outweighed by being able to serve jQuery to Chinese users.